The-SCRIPT-Group/Blog/README.md

 Go to _posts, and make a new file in the format:

-***YYYY-MM-DD-NameOfPost.markdown*** and open in Typora (Markdown editor, please download)
+***YYYY-MM-DD-NameOfPost.markdown*** and open in Typora.

-At the top of the file, select Paragraph -> YAML Front Matter and put the following:
+At the top of the file, select Paragraph -> YAML Front Matter and put the following compulsorily:

 layout: post